-Egypt has taken a significant step in its renewable energy journey with the launch of its first solar power plant featuring integrated battery storage, located in the picturesque city of Sharm El-Sheikh.
-Developed by Infinity Power and Masdar, this innovative project aims to bolster the city’s electrical grid while reducing dependence on diesel generators.
-The 3.8 MW solar plant is projected to cut carbon emissions by 4,000 tons annually, marking a pivotal move towards sustainability.
+Egypt has taken a significant step forward in its renewable energy journey with the launch of its first solar power plant featuring integrated battery storage in the picturesque city of Sharm El-Sheikh.
+Developed by Infinity Power and Masdar, this innovative Egypt solar project aims to bolster the city’s electrical grid while reducing its dependence on diesel generators.
+The 3.8 MW solar plant is projected to cut carbon emissions by 4,000 tons annually, a pivotal move toward sustainability.

 Egypt solar energy initiatives in Sharm El-Sheikh

-The solar power plant, boasting a capacity of 3.8 megawatts and a battery storage capacity of 7.5 MWh, represents a crucial milestone in Egypt’s renewable energy initiatives.
-As Sharm El-Sheikh attracts over 5 million tourists each year, this project is designed to deliver a sustainable energy source that significantly mitigates the city’s carbon footprint by approximately 4,000 tons annually.
+With a battery storage capacity of 7.5 MWh, the solar power plant marks a crucial milestone in Egypt’s renewable energy initiatives.
+As Sharm El-Sheikh attracts over 5 million tourists each year, the project is designed to provide a sustainable energy source that significantly reduces the city’s carbon footprint.

 Dr. Sultan Ahmed Al Jaber, Chairman of Masdar, highlighted the project’s importance in advancing Egypt’s sustainable development goals.
 He remarked, “This project is a testament to the power of partnership.
 It will not only enhance the city’s tourism appeal but also serve as a model for other cities worldwide.”